-For practical reasons we believe that Lempriere sited his tide gauge in the settlement at Port Arthur, about 1.2 km from the benchmark on the Isle of the Dead.
+For practical reasons we believe that Lempriere

+Figure 6: The location of the recent tide gauge installation on the ferry jetty at Port Arthur sited his tide gauge in the settlement at Port Arthur, about 1.2 km from the benchmark on the Isle of the Dead.
 By some means (unknown to us) he obtained a reading of his tide gauge at the exact time when the water was at the level of the benchmark on 1 July 1841.
-He therefore used the sea as a "spirit level" to relate the benchmark to his tide gauge.
-Any sea level slope associated with the seiche could have corrupted this "levelling" exercise.
+He therefore used the sea as a 'spirit level' to relate the benchmark to his tide gauge.
+Any sea level slope associated with the seiche could have corrupted this 'levelling' exercise.
 Simultaneous seabed pressure measurements at four sites in March 2000 showed that the oscillation is in phase over the whole of Port Arthur bay, with increasing amplitudes towards the head.
 We also deployed a GPS buoy near the benchmark and another near the supposed site of Lempriere's tide gauge, in order to investigate more exactly any difference of level at these two sites caused by the seiche motion.

 A conventional least-squares tidal analysis (eg Pugh, 1987, p 112) has been used to abstract the mean level and 102 tidal constituents from the record.
-The record was sufficiently long to render the method of "related constituents" unnecessary, but 18.6 year nodal corrections are included.
-The amplitudes and phases of the four major tidal constituents are shown in Table 2.
+The record was sufficiently long to render the method of 'related constituents' unnecessary, but 18.6 year nodal corrections are included.
 A notable feature is the almost complete absence of the S_2 tide in this region which, as previously noted, is close to an S_2 amphidrome.
 The comparable magnitudes of the remaining three constituents emphasises the mixed nature of the tides.
+Table 3 shows the amplitude, h (m) and phase, g (degrees, relative to local time (UTC + 10 hours)) of major constituents from modern observations at Port Arthur.